rstudio/shinythemes/README.md

 shinythemes
 ===========

+> NOTE: This package has been superceded by the [`{bslib}` package](https://rstudio.github.io/bslib/), which provides Bootswatch (and as well as custom) themes for both Bootstrap 3 and 4.

 See the documentation at http://rstudio.github.io/shinythemes/.

 The shinythemes package provides some Bootstrap themes for use with Shiny.
 The themes are from from http://bootswatch.com/: